jaericho/jaericho.github.io/_posts/2021-12-19-Plex-Needed-A-Diet.md

 curl -s "http://<PlexServerIP>:32400/:/prefs?X-Plex-Token=<plextokenhere>" | grep BIFF
 ```

-Third, change the value of `GenerateBIFFrameInterval` to "5", for 5 seconds.
-Change this another number if you'd like something else.
+Third, change the value of `GenerateBIFFrameInterval` to "5" for 5 seconds. (or change this to whatever interval you'd like, but I think 5 is a reasonable choice.)

 ```bash
 curl -X PUT "http://<PlexServerIP>:32400/:/prefs?GenerateBIFFrameInterval=5&X-Plex-Token=<plextokenhere>"